lil-evil/smoldb/README.md

     - `wal`: see https://www.sqlite.org/wal.html
     - `cache`: whether or not to cache data that have been fetch
     - `throw`: if true, functions are allowed to call error() instead of returning (nil, "error")
-    - `packer`: data serializer, default json.encode
+    - `packer`: data serializer, default msgpack.encode
-    - `unpacker`: data deserializer, default json.decode
+    - `unpacker`: data deserializer, default msgpack.decode

 **Returns:**
 - `smoldb`: smoldb instance